NixOS/nix.dev/source/tutorials/cross-compilation.md

 ## Choosing the host platform with Nix

-Nixpkgs comes with a set of predefined host platforms applied to all packages.
+`nixpkgs` comes with a set of predefined host platforms for cross compilation called `pkgsCross`.

-It's possible to explore predefined attribute sets via `nix repl`:
+It is possible to explore them in `nix repl`:

 ```shell-session
 $ nix repl '<nixpkgs>'